CloudSecurityAlliance/CSA-AI-Toolkit/bin/README.md

   * Claude class
   * Gemini class

-So ideally we can easily pass queries through all three AIs with capabilities like promptperfect auto-tune as an option.
+So ideally we can easily pass queries through all three AIs with capabilities like PromptPerfect auto-tune as an option.